 Move Over laws are very important to the towing world.
 Each year, many tow truck operators lose their lives or are severely injured when they’re struck by a car while working on the side of the road.
 On July 1st, Iowa expanded its Move Over law to better protect drivers and vehicles parked on the side of the road.
 The law now requires drivers to change lanes or slow down for any vehicle displaying flashing lights.

 Each state has some form of a Move Over law.
 These laws are intended to protect those who work along the side of the road.
 While each state’s law varies, most require drivers to change lanes if they are approaching a stopped emergency vehicle on the side of the road if it’s safe to do so.
-If it’s not safe to change lanes (like if the driver is blocked into their lane by other vehicles) the driver is expected to slow down to a safe speed.
+If it’s not safe to change lane, the driver is expected to slow down to a safe speed.
 This is to prevent accidents in which a moving car strikes a vehicle that is stopped on the side of the highway or road.
 These accidents can be devastating – many tow truck operators have lost their lives due to these accidents, and others share stories of near-misses in which cars drifted across the line and almost hit them.

 The Move Over law in Iowa has gone through several versions.
 In 2002, the law was introduced.
 At the time, it only included certain emergency vehicles and maintenance vehicles.
 Last year, the law was expanded to include utility vehicles and other vehicles working on the side of the road.
 The most recent version, which went into effect on July 1st, has been expanded to include construction vehicles and passenger cars that are parked on the side of the road – which means that drivers must slow down and move over for any vehicle displaying hazard lights or flashing lights.